NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/intro-NEON-HDF5-reflectance/Intro_NEON_AOP_HDF5_Reflectance.md

      b'UTM, 1.000, 1.000, 367167.000, 4310980.000, 1.0000000000e+000, 1.0000000000e+000, 18, North, WGS-84, units=Meters'

-**Notes:**
+**Understanding the output:**

-- The 4th and 5th columns of map info signify the coordinates of the map origin, which refers to the upper-left corner of the image  (xMin, yMax).
+* The 4th and 5th columns of map info signify the coordinates of the map origin, which refers to the upper-left corner of the image  (xMin, yMax).
-- The letter **b** appears before UTM.
+* The letter **b** appears before UTM.
 This appears because the variable-length string data is stored in **b**inary format when it is written to the hdf5 file.
 Don't worry about it for now, as we will convert the numerical data we need in to floating point numbers.

-For more information on hdf5 strings, you can refer to: http://docs.h5py.org/en/latest/strings.html
+Learn more about HDF5 strings, on the
+<a href="http://docs.h5py.org/en/latest/strings.html" target="_blank">h5py Read the Docs</a>.

 Let's extract relevant information from the Map_Info metadata to define the spatial extent of this dataset:

 ```python